japila-books/apache-spark-internals/docs/rpc/RpcEndpointRef.md

 * `spark.rpc.numRetries` (default: `3`) - the number of times to retry connection attempts.
 * `spark.rpc.retry.wait` (default: `3s`) - the number of milliseconds to wait on each retry.

-It also uses xref:rpc:index.adoc#endpoint-lookup-timeout[lookup timeouts].
+It also uses rpc:index.md#endpoint-lookup-timeout[lookup timeouts].

 == [[send]] send Method